vfsas3/nos-gen-ai-hackathon/README.md

  - Our core functionality relies on the Gemma LLM to analyze the extracted text and the user provided prompt.
  - It generates the most relevant and accurate response.
  - The system detects and removes personal and sensitive data sush as names, emails, phone numbers and any other identifiable data.

+## 3. Text to PDF
+ - Converts the text output back to PDF format.